ChatScript/ChatScript/WIKI/CLIENTS-AND-SERVERS/ChatScript-Amazon-Server.md

 (non-trivial) that you can get a Putty terminal talking to your instance.
 You are going to need a few pieces of software on this machine.

-To compile CS src, you will need to have Curl installed, which for some machines is:
+To compile CS src or even just to execute it, you will need to have Curl installed, which for some machines is:
 ```
 sudo yum -y install libcurl libcurl-devel
 ```